codeFarmerJack/Manuals/Git_Commands.md

 	on.
 Understanding 'HEAD' is crucial for navigating through your Git history and managing branches.

 # 10. Switch between SSH and HTTP(S） protocols
-    To switch between SSH and HTTP(S) protocols when cloning a Git repository, you need to update teh repository URL.
+    To switch between SSH and HTTP(S) protocols when cloning a Git repository, you need to update the repository URL.
 Git supports both SSH and HTTP(S) as transport protocols, and you can switch between them based on your preference or the available access method.
 ##  (1) Switching from HTTPS to SSH: